 Over centuries, infectious diseases have always been one of the main problems for human health because they spread quickly and result in high mortality rates.
 Effective management of these diseases necessitates Hospital Information Systems, Laboratory Information and Management systems, epidemiological surveillance systems which can provide timely, accurate, relevant, comprehensive and updated information to stakeholders [17].
 To relieve users of the manual tasks of collecting and exploiting data in order to obtain information, the Semantic Web seeks to model data sources and gives the possibility to reason automatically on them.
-In this thesis, we are seeking how to design semantic-aware epidemiological surveillance systems, the problems generally encountered during the development of these types of systems and the management of epidemiological data (section 1.1); the domain of semantic Web (section 1.2) and the thesis objectives, contributions and structure (section 1.3).
+In this thesis, we are seeking how to design semantic-aware epidemiological surveillance systems.
+Then, in the following sections, we present epidemiological surveillance systems, the problems generally encountered during the development of these types of systems and the management of epidemiological data (section 1.1); the domain of semantic Web (section 1.2) and the thesis objectives, contributions and structure (section 1.3).